mfms-ncsu/galant-js/feature-requests.md

 ## Secondary but important

-* Most (if not all) of the keyboard shortcuts based on Cmd or Ctrl keys (Mac/Windows) are hijacked by the browser when focus is on a text edit window; these should work as Galant commands, e.g., Cmd-S should save the file, Cmd-O should open one, and Cmd-Q should exit Galant.
+* Most (if not all) of the keyboard shortcuts based on Cmd or Ctrl keys (Mac/Windows) are hijacked by the browser when focus is on a **text edit window** (as opposed to the graph window); these should work as Galant commands, e.g., Cmd-S should save the file, Cmd-O should open one, and Cmd-Q should exit Galant.

-* Many of the styles for buttons and menus are ad-hoc rather than being standardized and the buttons are not in the most desirable locations; some of this has been taken care of in the dev branch.
+* Many of the styles for buttons and menus are ad-hoc rather than being standardized and the buttons are not in the most desirable locations; some of this has been taken care of in the this `dev` branch.

 * Some problems with drop downs and popups have serious impact on usability
 - drop down menus are not always in expected locations and the way their locations are specified is mysterious